Please refer to the general discussion of Failure of Pregnancy for basic concepts. The following is focused on ovine failure of pregnancy.

 Family Bunyaviridae, Genus Orthobunyavirus

-Species: Akabane virus, Aino virus, Cache Valley virus (CVV, aka Bunyamwera virus), Schmallenberg virus
+Species: Akabane orthobunyzvirus, Aino orthobunyavirus, Cache Valley orthobunyavirus (CVV, aka Bunyamwera virus), Schmallenberg orthobunyavirus

 Viruses of the genus Orthobunyavirus are spread by insects of the Culicoides genus.
-The virus species of interest in this group are Akabane virus and Aino virus ( found in the asiatic and asiopacific area), Bunyamwera virus (Cache Valley virus, found in USA and Canada), and Schmallenberg virus ( identified in Europe in 2011).
+The virus species of interest in this group are Akabane orthobunyavirus and Aino orthobunyavirus ( found in the asiatic and asiopacific area), Cache Valley orthobunyavirus, found in USA and Canada), and Schmallenberg orthobunyavirus ( identified in Europe in 2011).

 Immunocompetent animals develop a transient infection and become immune.
 Naive animals who are pregnant also develop a subclinical infection but the virus crosses the placenta and infects the fetus where its primary target is the nervous system.
 These viruses are referred to as neurotropic viruses and they cause necrosis of neurones and progenitor cells especially of the periventricular regions and in some individuals also induce encephalitis.
 The lesions in the central nervous system of fetuses that are immunocompetent result in either subclinical infection or histological changes of lymphocytic inflammation typical of a viral infection.
 Those fetuses that are not immune competent may develop hydranencephaly, porencephaly, cerebellar hypoplasia, and micromyelia with the subsequent development of arthrogryposis, muscle hypoplasia and a variety of musculoskeletal malformations.